Navigation

 GENERAL

 Safety and Authenticity rules are controlled and enforced by members appointed by the Vice-President/Chairperson to the Safety and Authenticity Committees.
 These rules may be changed at any time by a majority vote of that committee.
-One (1) general safety/authenticity inspection of both Allied and Axis participants WILL BE CONDUCTED AT THE SAME DESIGNATED TIME AND LOCATION at any WWII H.R.S., Inc. sponsored event, so that all participants can observe that it
+One (1) general safety/authenticity inspection of both Allied and Axis participants WILL BE CONDUCTED AT THE SAME DESIGNATED TIME AND LOCATION at any WWII H.R.S., Inc. sponsored event, so that all participants can observe that it was conducted.

 Exception to above:

-Event planning staff members who need to enter field, when an unforeseen incident, accident or emergency requires their immediate attention that would interfere with the smooth running of the event, if not attended to.
+Event planning staff members who need to enter the field, when an unforeseen incident, accident or emergency requires their immediate attention that would interfere with the smooth running of the event, if not attended to.
 It will still be the responsibility of said members to be inspected prior to entering the field as a participant or participants.

 Violators of safety and/or authenticity rules can be brought before the Board of Directors for disposition.
 It is the responsibility of each individual member registered at an event to be inspected by an appointed Safety/Authenticity officer at the mandatory event inspection.
 Willful avoidance of the inspections shall be grounds for removal of the offender from the event.
 Repeated offenses shall be grounds for removal from the WWII H.R.S., Inc.